z0al/oktane/README.md

 - **📦 Minimal:** both API surface & package size.
 - **🔃 Stream-First:** treat every response as a Stream.
 - **🌍 Backend agnostic:** assume nothing about how the request will get resolved.
-- **🔌 Extensible:** provide an ability to extend the default behavior to adopt different Use Cases.
+- **🔌 Extensible:** it should be easy to extend the default behavior to adopt different patterns.

 ## Quick start